Oil slips for 3rd day as virus fears outweigh supply cuts

-LONDON (Reuters) - Oil slipped towards $56 a barrel on Tuesday, falling for a third day, as concerns about the spread of the coronavirus and its impact on oil demand outweighed OPEC output cuts and Libyan supply losses.
+NEW YORK (Reuters) - Oil fell below $56 a barrel on Tuesday, dropping for a third day, as concerns about the spread of the coronavirus and its impact on oil demand outweighed OPEC output cuts and Libyan supply losses.

 Crude fell almost 4% on Monday, with other commodities also reporting losses while U.S. and European equities suffered their steepest declines since mid-2016 on concern the coronavirus outbreak could turn into a pandemic.

-“Oil prices are naturally feeling the full wrath of the coronavirus spread,” said Craig Erlam, analyst at brokerage OANDA, who added the $54 level for Brent was looking “vulnerable”.
+“Demand concerns are wiping out all of the gains we have made over the last few weeks,” said Bob Yawger, director of energy futures at Mizuho in New York.
+“This is not a situation that is going to suddenly get better.”

-South Korea aims to test more than 200,000 members of a church at the centre of a surge in coronavirus cases.
+South Korea aims to test more than 200,000 members of a church at the center of a surge in coronavirus cases.
 The virus is also spreading in Europe and the Middle East.

 Concern about the demand impact from the virus has pushed Brent down by almost $10 a barrel this year despite the shutdown of most of Libya’s output and a supply pact between the Organization of the Petroleum Exporting Countries (OPEC) and allies.